larry-athey/climate-czar/Instructions/Pellet Stove Controller v2 Web API.md

 ---

+**/bottom-auger/0** or **/bottom-auger/1** - Turns the bottom auger motor on or off, while the controller is not performing an active run.

 **/burn-mode/0** or **/burn-mode/1** - Sets the stove burn mode during an active run (0=idle, 1=high).

 **/combustion/0** or **/combustion/1** - Turns the combustion blower on or off, while the controller is not performing an active run.